Discount Tire Buys Tire Rack

 Early this month, two of the largest tire suppliers in the country made an announcement that they would be combining their operations, effectively removing each other as a competitor.

 The deal is predicted to close on or about December 31, of this year (2021).
 I’m pretty sure that most people have bought tires from one or both of these giants.
-I have to think that with all the supply chain issues and ever-fluctuating rubber prices that this be a good way to lessen the impact.
+I have to think that with all the supply chain issues and ever-fluctuating rubber prices this would be a good way to lessen the impact.

 Discount Tire’s Bruce T. Halle got his start when he rented an old plumbing supply building in Ann Arbor, Michigan.
 Starting with just six tires on the shelves, he was running the whole place himself.
 Store by store, Halle grew the business, and now 1,100 Discount Tire stores are open across 37 states in the U.S.